HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

-# Installing search v2 backend
+# Installing the Search v2 backend

 This topic provides information on how to configure search based on OpenSearch (Search v2) for your DX deployment.